RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Guild-Stuff/Syncing a Guild Template.md

 Syncing a Guild Template {#syncingaguildtemplate}
 ============
-- Execute the, `DiscordCoreAPI::Guilds::syncGuildTemplateAsync()` function, while passing in a value of type `DiscordCoreAPI::SyncGuildTemplateData`, with a return value of type `auto` or `DiscordCoreAPI::GuildTemplateData`.
+- Execute the, `Guilds::syncGuildTemplateAsync()` function, while passing in a value of type `SyncGuildTemplateData`, with a return value of type `auto` or `GuildTemplateData`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp